-Account Management
+Mutual Authentication (Account Management)

-- w) When an legal person as payment service user or representing a legal person contacts its payment service provider, the payment service provider Is required to use one or more means of authentication appropriate to the risk of the operation being attempted - x) A payment service provider must re-verify a payment service user when that user reports that his or her account has been compromised or taken over.
-This verification will typically use different mechanisms to assess the identity of the individual from those used to open the account.
+- u) When an legal person as payment service user or representing a legal person contacts its payment service provider, the payment service provider Is required to use one or more means of authentication appropriate to the risk of the operation being attempted - v) A payment service provider must re-verify a payment service user when that user reports that his or her account has been compromised or taken over.
+This verification will typically use different mechanisms to assess the identity of the individual from those used to open the account. - w) When a payment service provider contacts its client, it must identify and authenticate itself to its client or provide a means by which the client may verify its identity before initiating a transaction or providing any sensitive details.
+This is particularly important where contact is made over the telephone, as well as the internet.
+It is vital that payment service users can trust communications with their payment service provider and has the proper means to authenticate their PSP across all communication channels (telephone, internet & SMS).
+The telephone and SMS channels are currently heavily targeted by criminals to defraud consumers, and are main contributors to the record increase in banking fraud losses.
+This capability is already required based on the 1998 Remote Banking Principles but need to be firmed up.
+This area can be more prescriptive than the overall Identity and Verification Standards as the public need a simple consistent message on what to expect and it shouldn't be too complex/restrict access to smaller PSPs.